Gerhard Schröder: Russia

-In his last days in office in 2005 he signed a deal between Germany and Russian state-owned Gazprom to build Nord Stream 1 before leaving office and almost immediately joining the pipeline company's board.
+In his last days in office in 2005, he signed a deal between Germany and Russian state-owned Gazprom to build Nord Stream 1 before leaving office and almost immediately joining the pipeline company's board.
 He rejected criticism of the move and announced legal action over reports he would be paid between €200,000 (£134,000) and €1m a year.
-In 2022 he was reportedly paid about $270,000 a year as chairman of the shareholder committee.
+In 2022, he was reportedly paid about $270,000 a year as chairman of the shareholder committee.

 Only a few days after his chancellorship, Schröder joined the board of directors of the Nord Stream joint venture, thus bringing about new speculations about his prior objectivity.
-In his memoirs Decisions: My Life in Politics, Schröder still defends his friend and political ally, and states that "it would be wrong to place excessive demands on Russia when it comes to the rate of domestic political reform and democratic development, or to judge it solely on the basis of the Chechnya conflict."
-Schröder's continued close connection to Vladimir Putin and his government after his chancellorship has been widely criticized in Germany.
+In his memoirs Decisions: My Life in Politics, Schröder still defends his friend and political ally and states that "it would be wrong to place excessive demands on Russia when it comes to the rate of domestic political reform and democratic development, or to judge it solely on the basis of the Chechnya conflict."
+Schröder's continued close connection to Vladimir Putin and his government after his chancellorship has been widely criticised in Germany.